UPPMAX/HPC-python/reflections/20250425/README.md

   after about six minutes'
   [Nilson, Linda B., and Ludwika A. Goodson.
 Online teaching at its best:
   Merging instructional design with teaching and learning research.
 John Wiley & Sons, 2021].
-  From the same book, the 25 principes of learning from cognitive science (chapter 4, page 92) gives some great pointers, e.g. '2.
+  From the same book, the 25 principles of learning from cognitive science (chapter 4, page 92) gives some great pointers, e.g. '2.
 Students learn [...] better [...] by engaging in an activity than when they passively watch [...] an instructor', '6.
 Some qualities [...] help students learn [...] better [...]: human faces, [...] instructor enthusiasm'.